Lahari-p/ML-Internship-Modules/README.md

 # ML-Internship-Modules
-This repo consists of different modules which are implemented to carryout analysis on Various stocks data.
+This repo consists of different modules which are implemented to carryout analysis on various stocks data.